jwbuurlage/Bulk/docs/pages/tour.md

 xs(3)[2] = 1;
 ```

-Here, we create a co-array of varying local size (each processor holds
+Here, we create a coarray of varying local size (each processor holds
 `s` many elements).
 Next we write the value
 `1` to the element with local index `2` on
 processor with index `3`.